 Objective 1: Ease the pressures on host countries

-By providing refugee children and vulnerable children from local communities with informal education opportunities, the project activities have ensured that the pressure on the host country (Lebanon) of providing such opportunities was eased.
+By providing refugee and other vulnerable children from local communities with informal education opportunities, the project activities have ensured that the pressure on the host country (Lebanon) of providing such opportunities was eased.
 In addition, following their participation in the project, the children are better prepared to enter the formal education system, further relieving pressure from the host country and its education sector.

 Objective 2: Enhance refugee self-reliance

-The project aims to encourage enrolment in school and promote easier access to education for refugee children and vulnerable children from local communities.
+The project aims to encourage enrolment in school and promote easier access to education for refugee and other vulnerable children from local communities.
 This is done by supporting existing formal and non-formal activities and child protection activities for pre-school and school-aged children.
 By providing access to informal education opportunities, the project aims to enhance the self-reliance of refugee children in the present as well as the future.

 EUTF Madad will fund a third phase (6 months) aligning implementation with school year 2021/2022